mutable/docs/mutable-local/README.md

 ## Deploying
 To deploy on Mutable Cloud, you need `.mutable` and `Dockerfile` files in the root of the service directory.
+You also need to set the server port from the environment variable.

 ## .mutable
 ```json